This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

 3. Determine the timetable for performing the RoundTrip:

-- Datto provides one complimentary RoundTrip drives per quarter.
-The drive is shipped by ground from Connecticut.
+- Datto provides one complimentary RoundTrip drive, shipped by ground from Connecticut, per quarter.
 Additional drives are available for an extra fee.

 - Express shipping is available for an extra fee.